 Misc: $50 (medication, snorkel rental, bike rental, taxi)

-Keep in mind you don’t have to spend money on tours or do something expensive every week.
+Keep in mind you don’t have to spend money on tours or do something expensive everyday.
 You can relax at the beach, live like a local, or work from home.
 A lot of the wildlife is easy to see, free, and nearby town.
 Of course, Kicker Rock is a beast.